Skip to main content

 tsup: The Modern Library Build Tool

-For most library authors in 2026, tsup is the preferred tool:
+For most library authors in 2026, tsup handles the 90% case without requiring a hand-crafted Rollup config:

 import { defineConfig } from 'tsup';